expresspigeon/blog/src/content/kb/contacts/segments.md

 ![](images/contacts/Selection_886.png)

-## Creation of a new segment
+## Creation of a New Segment

-To create a new segment, navigate to a Segments page for a list.
+To create a new segment, navigate to the Segments page for a list.
-If you don't have any configured segments for this list, you will see a form for creating new segment:
+If you don't have any configured segments for this list, you will see a form for creating a new segment:

 ![](images/contacts/segment_1.png)

-## Editing rules
+## Editing Rules

-Once you created a segment, you can define all rules you want to extract people from this list.
+Once you have created a segment, you can define the rules for extracting people from this list.

 ![](images/contacts/segment_3.png)